rickosborne/cascades/md/17-2-7-names.md

 But the rules for names still apply.

 If I know your family name then something changes.
-I'm now addressing you, not some random customer or client.
+I'm now addressing _you_, not some random customer or client.
 When I think about what I'm going to say to you or about some other interaction I can hear your name in my head.
 There's a connection, however tenuous or imagined.

 If I know your full name then there's another level.
 I now have your first name, which I will not use unless given permission, but I could.
+And in my head, I might start to think of you by your first name.

 When I tended bar I knew the names of two or three regulars.
 It was a double-edged sword.